 Veterinary Terminology Cheat Sheet

 Veterinary science, like any other field of medicine, has a vast amount of its own unique terms.
+It’s important when attending veterinary assistant school to learn the basic terminology to more effectively communicate in a veterinary office.
 Like other medical terminology, veterinary terms are best learned by breaking them down into their component parts.
 Veterinary terminology has three basic parts (not all of which are used in every word): the prefix, root, and suffix.

 Common Veterinary Terminology Terms Defined